hardie/path-signals/draft-hardie-path-signals.md

 to the appropriate peer.

-## Replace these with network layer signals
+## Replace These With Network Layer Signals

 It would be possible to replace these implicit signals with explicit signals at the network layer.
 Though IPv4 has relatively few